Mitch Clark (footballer, born 1999): Aston Villa

 Clark graduated through the Academy at Aston Villa, having been scouted by the club playing for Bedworth Eagles juniors at the age of eight.
+He signed professional forms at age 17.
 He made his first-team debut for the "Villans" in the EFL Cup on 22 August 2017, starting the match at left-back in a 4–1 victory over Wigan Athletic at Villa Park.
 Manager Steve Bruce said that "he had a very good debut considering that he's played out of position".
 He was a part of the under-23 squad that finished as runners-up of the Premier League 2 Division Two and won the Premier League Cup during the 2017–18 season.
 He signed a new contract in March 2018 to keep him at the club until 2019.

 On 16 August 2018, Clark joined League Two club Port Vale on loan for the rest of the 2018–19 season.
 Manager Neil Aspin signed him to provide cover at full-back for James Gibbons and Cristian Montaño, after football adviser John Rudge had scouted him playing for the Aston Villa under-23 side.
 He made his English Football League debut two days later, starting at left-back for the "Valiants" in a 1–0 win over Crawley Town at Vale Park.
 He retained his first-team place as the "Valiants" went on a run of poor run of results.
 However, Clark was noted as being one of their better performers.
 He made a costly mistake to give away a goal during the opening minute of a 2–0 defeat at Grimsby Town on 6 October, but recovered from his mistake and kept his place in the team.
 He remained a key first-team player under new manager John Askey and played a total of 45 games throughout the 2018–19 season, mainly at right-back, where he linked up well with right-sided midfielder David Worrall.
 On 3 May, upon returning from his loan spell, Clark was released by Aston Villa manager Dean Smith; his agent claimed there was interest from numerous clubs and said that "I believe that I can take him on to bigger and better things than what he's doing at Port Vale."
 He went on to change agents the following year, signing with Sports Management International.